fastoch/Linux/OpenSSH.md

 ## invalid permissions

-- if permissions are too open, then ssh will not allow
+- if permissions are too open, ssh will not allow the connection via a private key
+  - run `ls -l ~/.ssh` to check your key permissions
+  - if some permissions are too open, `chmod 600 <privatekeyfile>` should do the trick

+## check the log files

+- on the remote server, cd into the directory that hosts your log files
+-

+@82/88

 ---
 EOF